 New Middle School Students

-Welcome to the Middle School: 2018-2019
+Welcome to the Middle School: 2021-2022

 We know you have a lot of questions about getting ready for your new school.
 Rest assured: we’ll make sure your entrance into the Menlo community is as smooth as possible, and that you’ll get all the information you need.
 Here are some things you’ll need to do before school starts in the fall, and if you need more help, you can always type a phrase in the search box at the top of the webpage to find what you need.

 1. Getting your class schedule.